 Q. Are home inspectors regulated in Arizona?

 - YES.
 Since 2001 home inspectors have been regulated by the Arizona Board of Technical Registration (BTR).
+There are additional credentials up and beyond the standard that includes CPI (Certified Professional Inspector) and ASHI (American Society Home Inspectors).

 Q. What kind of report and information will I receive?

 - All home inspectors must provide a written report to the client that is in compliance with the Standards of Professional Practice for Arizona Home Inspectors.
-Often these reports include pictures, a summary page of items that need attention, and full detailed report of the property.
+Often these reports include pictures, a summary page of items that need attention, and a full detailed report of the property.
 Keep in mind home inspectors are paid to find imperfections, so at times these reports can be very overwhelming.

 Q. How much does a home inspection cost?